yuhongcqupt/BCBOOD/README.md

-**The code is directly related to a manuscript submitted to The Visual Computer, and we will release it as soon as the paper is published.**
+**Please cite this manuscript when using the associated code, which is directly related to a manuscript submitted to The Visual Computer.
+We will release it as soon as the paper is published.**

 Reference Yan Xian, Hongru Chen, Ke Liu, Hong Yu.
 Enhancing Out-of-Distribution Detection via Boundary-Constrained Generative Adversarial Networks.
 The Visual Computer, 2025.